List of Asia Countries Universities : :

 Overall, the high value placed on education and research in Asian countries has led to the development of a strong academic tradition and many highly respected teachers and researchers within their field of study.

-How many countries in Asia ?
+How many countries in asia ?

 Asia is the largest continent on Earth and is made up of 47 recognized countries.
 However, the exact number of countries in Asia can vary slightly depending on how one defines and recognizes sovereignty and political status.
 Here’s a list of the 47 recognized countries in Asia.